browserengineering/book/book/embeds.md

-But it's different than a text *node*, because the text in a text node is not just one glyph, but an entire run of text of a potentially arbitrary length, and that can be split into words and lines across multiple lines.
+But it's different than a text *node*, because the text in a text node is not just one glyph, but an entire run of text of a potentially arbitrary length, and that can be split into multiple words and lines.
 An image, on the other hand, is an [atomic inline][atomic-inline]---it doesn't make sense to split it across multiple lines.^[There are other elements that can be atomic inlines, and we'll encounter more later in this chapter.]

 [atomic-inline]: https://drafts.csswg.org/css-display-3/#atomic-inline